vladyslavpavlenko/vladyslavpavlenko.github.io/posts/the-lessons-we-learned-rotating-apple-pay-certificates.md

 resp, err := client.Get("https://example.com")
 ```

-In theory, everything looked reliable.
-The problem was that I hadn't done end-to-end testing of the rotation process and, as a result, instead of a TLS handshake failure, Apple responded with an HTTP error page that completely bypassed the dynamic TLS fallback:
+In hindsight, the real problem was that I built the whole approach on an unchecked assumption: I expected Apple to fail at the TLS handshake level when the certificate became invalid.
+Instead, Apple returned an HTTP 400 error page, which completely bypassed my dynamic TLS fallback.

 ```html title="response.html" showLineNumbers
 HTTP/1.1 400 Bad Request